reclaim-the-stack/actioncable-enhanced-postgresql-adapter/README.md

 - Ability to broadcast payloads larger than 8000 bytes
 - Not dependent on ActiveRecord (but can still integrate with it if available)

+### Approach

+To overcome the 8000 bytes limit, we temporarily store large payloads in an [unlogged](https://www.crunchydata.com/blog/postgresl-unlogged-tables) database table named `action_cable_large_payloads`.
+The table is lazily created on first broadcast.

+We then broadcast a payload in the style of `__large_payload:<encrypted-payload-id>`.
+The listener client then decrypts incoming ID's, fetches the original payload from the database, and replaces the temporary payload before invoking the subscriber callback.

+ID encryption is done to prevent spoofing large payloads by manually broadcasting messages prefixed with `__large_payload:` with just an auto incrementing integer.

+Note that payloads smaller than 8000 bytes are sent directly via NOTIFY, as per the original adapter.

 ## Installation

 Add this line to your application's Gemfile: